Andrew Markus Visiting Scholarship

 About the scholarship

-The position of Visiting Scholar is to be awarded to a practising medical doctor (physician) with an interest in medical ethics.
-It provides an opportunity for a clinician to take part in the academic and College life of the University of Oxford.
+The position of Andrew Markus Visiting Scholar is to be awarded to a practising medical doctor (physician) with an interest in medical ethics.
+It provides an opportunity for a clinician to take part in the academic life of the University of Oxford.
 The University is one of the major centres for both medical research and philosophy in Europe.

 The successful applicant will undertake research in medical ethics at the University of Oxford.
-Visiting Scholars will spend four weeks working at the Ethox Centre and Green Templeton College.
-The scholar will benefit from the supervision and feedback of Ethox research staff and will have access to the libraries and research facilities of the College and the University of Oxford.
-He or she will also have the opportunity to attend talks and lectures at the College and across the University.
+Visiting Scholars will spend four weeks working at the Ethox Centre.
+The scholar will benefit from the supervision and feedback of Ethox research staff and will have access to the libraries and research facilities of the University of Oxford.
+They will also have the opportunity to attend talks and lectures across the University.

 Find out more about our previous Andrew Markus scholars here